-The Paper Stage is a public play-reading project dedicated to the extraordinary and diverse drama of the Renaissance.
+The Paper Stage is a student and public play-reading project dedicated to the extraordinary and diverse drama of the Renaissance.
 It has societies based in Surrey and Kent in the UK, and an Italian society – Il Palcoscenico di Carta – based in Mantua.

 A number of exceptionally talented playwrights flourished in the late sixteenth and early seventeenth centuries, and yet today the period is dominated by prominent figure of Shakespeare.
-Our monthly events offer you the chance to experience this golden age of theatre through participatory and experimental group readings that place you at the heart of the plays.
+Our monthly events offer the chance to experience this golden age of theatre through participatory and experimental group readings that place you at the heart of the plays.
 We read a wide range of plays by Shakespeare and his contemporaries, from Middleton’s bawdy city comedies to Kyd and Webster’s bloody revenge tragedies, from the lyrical heights of Marlowe’s solioquising protagonists to the earthy wit of Jonson’s fraudsters.
 These plays present worlds that will seduce, excite and horrify in equal measure, but also perhaps offer a mirror for our own cultural moment.

 The events are free and open to the public as well as students and academics.
 The Paper Stage is run by Dr Harry Newman, Lecturer in Shakespeare and Early Modern Literature at Royal Holloway, University of London.
 Those who would like to read a part (whether small, medium or large) at the next event should email firstname.lastname@example.org.
 Listeners are also very welcome.

 19 May 2014 (CANTERBURY, UK): William Shakespeare, Romeo and Juliet